rufset/issue-hamster/README.md

 ```sh
 $ sudo apt install openjdk-11-jre-headless
 ```
-  - Generate an ssh key and add to [github and your ubuntu machine] (https://www.inmotionhosting.com/support/website/ssh/how-to-add-ssh-keys-to-your-github-account/) accordingly
+  - Generate an ssh key and add to [github and your ubuntu machine](https://www.inmotionhosting.com/support/website/ssh/how-to-add-ssh-keys-to-your-github-account/) accordingly
-  - clone the issue-hamster project from github on the ubuntu machine
+  - Clone the issue-hamster project from github on the ubuntu machine
   - Install maven with
 ```sh
 $ sudo apt install maven